Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/DisplayAnnotation/README.md

 ## How it works
 1. Create a `ServiceFeatureTable` with a URL.
-2. Create a `FeatureLayer` from the feature table and add it to the map.
+2. Create an `AnnotationLayer` from the feature table and add it to the map.

 ## Relevant API
  - AnnotationLayer